apioo/psx/doc/concept/data.rst

         }
     }

-The content type application/atom+xml has also an transformer registered which builds an data structure from the DOMDocument which then gets imported into the Atom record.
+The content type application/atom+xml has also a transformer registered which builds a data structure from the DOMDocument which then gets imported into the Atom record.

-It is also possible to pass an schema definition to the import method.
+It is also possible to pass a schema definition to the import method.
 The data will be validated against this schema.
 This has also the advantage that you can use the schema to generate great documentation about the API